 - These pictures are helping you to remember your real life!
 If you have kids, then that most likely involves a bit of messiness.
 Those things are pieces of your story.
 It's fun to look back at pictures and see old things that you'd forgotten about.
 "Do you remember that book??
 You used to ask us to read that every night!"

 Q: Aren't my cell phone pictures good enough for documenting my everyday life?

-- I am so thankful for cell phone cameras, which are incredibly impressive AND convenient!
+- Cell phone cameras are incredibly impressive AND convenient!
 It makes it so easy to document little life moments every day.
-However, it is not the same as having someone else come in to show the whole story.
-You might be able to catch bits and pieces of the story while you are being the parent, but as the photographer, I have the advantage of being able to focus solely on putting all those pieces together.
-That way, you can live the moments rather than worrying about freezing them with your camera.
-PLUS, this way you can be *in* the images (selfies don't count)!
+But while you might be able to catch bits and pieces of the story as you are parenting, I have the advantage of being able to focus on putting all those pieces together to show your whole story.
+That way, you can live the moments rather than worrying about freezing them with your phone- at least for one day.
+Plus, YOU get to be in the images!

-- Ok, you might not actually ask it like that, but I bet the thought crossed your mind!
-When you hear that I won't be posing you, you might be worried that I will take a bunch of pictures where you have a strange expression, you are making an ugly face, or your hair is sticking straight up.
-Of course I understand that fear, because I don't think anyone wants to see themselves looking bad in a picture.
-I can promise you that I will not keep pictures that I think are unflattering of you.
+When you hear that the pictures are unposed, you might be worried that you will end up with a bunch of pictures where you have a strange expression, you are making an ugly face, or your hair is sticking straight up.
+No one wants to see themselves looking bad in a picture.
+But I promise that I will not keep pictures that I think are unflattering of you.
 I want to show you looking natural, but I will also be aware of how you look.

 As a side note.....Your kids and grandkids will want to remember you and what you were like when they were little.
 They don't want to only see a sterilized version of you every few years when you get family portraits done.
 Think about your own parents and what a treasure it would be if you had pictures like this of them to look back on!